-Trump's Executive Order Will Keep Migrant Families Together, But His "Zero-Tolerance" Policy Stands
+Trump's New Executive Order On Migrant Families Won't End His "Zero-Tolerance" Policy

 After receiving significant backlash, the Trump administration's policy of separating families at the southern border may be coming to an end.
 On Wednesday, President Trump signed an executive order to keep families together at the border, but his administration will continue its "zero-tolerance" immigration policy, which has already resulted in thousands of migrant children being taken away from their parents at the border.